-The Act provides that "[p]riority shall be given to projects that demonstrate meaningful involvement of low-income community members in designing the initial proposals" and that "[a]cceptable proposals to implement projects must demonstrate the applicant's ability to conduct initial community outreach, education, and recruitment of low-income participants in the community."582 For community solar projects, these requirements apply through the requirement to identify partnerships with community stakeholders.
+The Act provides that "[p]riority shall be given to projects that demonstrate meaningful involvement of low-income community members in designing the initial proposals" and that "[a]cceptable proposals to implement projects must demonstrate the applicant's ability to conduct initial community outreach, education, and recruitment of low-income participants in the community."730 The Agency understands how these provisions may apply toFor community solar projects, these requirements apply through the requirement to identify partnerships with community stakeholders7 but.
 It is less clear how those provisions would apply directly to projects that participate in either the Low-Income Distributed Generation Incentive sub-program or the Incentives for Non-profits and Public Facilities sub-program.

-To satisfy these provisions, the registration process for the Illinois Solar for All Program will require Illinois Solar for All Approved Vendors to demonstrate their capacities in this area.
-An Illinois Solar for All Approved Vendor will do so by satisfying all of the following requirements:
+To meet the intent of satisfy these provisions, the registration process for the Illinois Solar for All Program will require Illinois Solar for All Approved Vendors to demonstrate their capacities in this area.
+An Illinois Solar for All Approved Vendor will be able to do so by satisfying all of the following requirements:

-- Providing narrative summary of efforts taken prior to the application to conduct community outreach, education, and recruitment - Listing community-based organizations the applicant has partnered with, including letters from those organizations to verify the partnerships - Describing in detail ongoing plans for community outreach, education, and recruitment - Describing staffing for dedicated outreach, education, and recruitment - Describing plans for ensuring that tangible economic benefits flow to program participants - Participating in training offered by the Program Administrator on guidelines for marketing, contracting, and standard disclosures for program participants
+- Providing narrative summary of efforts taken prior to the application to conduct community outreach, education, and recruitment - Listing community-based organizations the applicant has partnered with, including letters from those organizations to verify the partnerships - Describing in detail ongoing plans for community outreach, education, and recruitment - Describing staffing for dedicated outreach, education, and recruitment - Describing plans for ensuring that tangible economic benefits flow to program participants - ParticipateParticipating in training offered by the Program Administrator on guidelines for marketing, contracting, and standard disclosures for program participants

-Failure to maintain a demonstrated commitment to these requirements may result in an Illinois Solar for All Approved Vendor being removed from participating in the Illinois Solar for All Program.
+Failure to maintain a demonstrated commitment to these requirements willmay result in an Illinois Solar for All Approved Vendor being removed from participating in the Illinois Solar for All Program.